daos-stack/daos/README.md

 ## Contacts

-For any questions, please post to our [user forum](https://daos.groups.io/g/users).
-Bugs should be reported through our [issue tracker](https://jira.hpdd.intel.com/projects/DAOS) with a test case to reproduce the issue (when applicable) and [debug logs](./doc/debugging.md) that should be compressed.
+For any questions, please post to our [user forum](https://daos.groups.io/g/daos).
+Bugs should be reported through our [issue tracker](https://jira.hpdd.intel.com/projects/DAOS) with a test case to reproduce the issue (when applicable) and [debug logs](./doc/debugging.md).